raystatic/PhpProject/readme.md

 **This is a php project.**
-This project was submitted ti anand sir.
+This project was submitted to Anand sir, professor in Delhi University.
 *Here are screenshot attached from app.*

 *user profile main page and use profile friendlist*